-Finishing a marathon may be the holy grail of the typical runner, but the 5K is by far the most common road race distance.
+Finishing a marathon may be the holy grail of running, but the 5K is by far the most common race distance.
 And for obvious reasons: It's the shortest standard event and doesn't require an excessively long time to prepare for it.
-Furthermore, if you don't get the 5K run right on your goal day, you can always come back in a week or two and try again.
-This isn't an option in longer events, which require more recovery time.
+And more and more fun run 5Ks are popping up all over the place, which makes running a race more, well, fun!

 Focus on rhythm and familiarity with target pace for mental reasons, as well as to achieve a workout.

 Brad Hudson, marathoner and running coach